sk-zk/TruckLib/docfx/docs/Samples/03-realroad.md

 ## Elevation
 The majority of map data you will encounter will not have elevation data present, so we must fetch it ourselves.
-In this case, we will use the [DEM.Net](https://github.com/dem-net/DEM.Net) library, which has a simple interface for getting the elevation of points from several freely available elevation models.
+In this case, we will use the [DEM.Net](https://github.com/dem-net/DEM.Net) library, which has a simple interface for fetching the elevation of points from several freely available elevation models.

 DEM.Net uses the `Microsoft.Extensions.DependencyInjection` package, so to get an instance of the `ElevationService` class we need,